ASGC Fellowships and Scholarships

 Award Level

-AL Space Grant undergraduate scholarship awards are made initially for one academic year and may be renewed for an additional academic year for a total award of 24 months (two years).
-The scholarship award is limited to a maximum of $1,500 student stipend (or $750 for one semester).
+AL Space Grant undergraduate teacher education scholarship awards are a one-year, non-renewable scholarships limited to a maximum of $1,500 student stipend (or $750 for one semester).

 This is a competitive scholarship program supported by NASA and the State of Alabama.
 Awards are based on merit, recognizing high academic achievement and promise.
 Awards are made annually.